 ‘Corrupters of the earth’ evokes the reason why God brought judgement on the antediluvian world: ‘The earth was corrupt before God, and the earth was filled with violence. … All flesh had corrupted its way on the earth’ (Gen 6:11).
 Because we worship idols and do not honour God as Creator, we contentedly pollute the oceans, destroy rain-forests, burn up the earth’s coal and oil in a few generations, farm animals in concentration camps as if they were not living beings and drive countless animal species to extinction.
 So he will make the earth a desolation and purge it of its desecrators.

 Then the temple of God in heaven was opened, and the ark of his covenant was seen in his temple.
 And there was lightning, sounds, thunder, an earthquake, and heavy hail.

 The concluding sentence repeats what was described immediately before the first trumpet sounded – an example of inclusio.
 The phenomena are all effects of the geomagnetic storm and meteoroid showers brought on by the coronal mass ejection.
 ‘Great hail’ is an addition to the list.

 All worshippers of images are put to shame,

 The ark of the covenant seen in heaven is a reminder that God has pledged himself to save his people Israel.
-They are not among the saints taken up to meet the Lord but they are not abandoned.
+While they are not among the saints taken up to meet the Lord, they are not abandoned.

 When you see all these things, you know that he is near, at the gates.
 Truly, I say to you, this generation will not pass away until all these things have taken place.
 (Matt 24:33f)